 Historically a commercial hotspot, Baixa has been home to leading banks and businesses.
 Today, many of these buildings have been transformed into chic hotels or cozy hostels.

 Baixa is your go-to for sightseeing as it’s close to everything—be it shopping in its streets or in the adjacent Chiado, enjoying the nightlife in Bairro Alto, or just taking a leisurely stroll.
-Despite a plethora of both luxury and budget accommodation options, finding a spot during peak tourist season can be challenging.
-Early reservation is almost mandatory to avoid the dreaded “No Vacancy” sign.

 Best Hotels in Baixa